haeberli/1password-backup/README.md

         EMAIL=...
         SECRETKEY=A3-...
         PASSWORD=...
+        VAULT=Private
     > This is a regular BASH file - use character escapes or quotes if required, ususly for the password ;-).
+    >
+    > Remove VAULT to access all vaults or specify vault.

 ## Run
 The container will update the vaults every hour.